luapower/nw/nw.md

 Close the window and destroy it.
 Children are closed first.
 The `force` arg allows closing the window without firing the `closing` event.

+Calling `close()` on a closed window does nothing.
+Calling any other method raises an error.

 #### `win:dead() -> t|f`